TellAnAx/aquacultuR/CONTRIBUTING.md

-# Contributing to the Mergington High Extra-Curricular Activities Website
+# Contributing to the aquacultuR package

 Thank you for your interest in helping improve the aquacul!
 Whether you want to add your club's activities, fix a bug, or suggest